spiderpig1297/kfile-over-icmp/README.md

 - The module was tested with average files (from different paths in the system).
 - The module __wasn't__ tested on very big files, nor on files that changes while it reads them.

 > **Emulation**: it is important to mention that this module may very likely not work on emulations (such as QEMU) or virtualization (such as VMWare) system.
-The reason is that most of the time these systems are doing some black magic in the backend to support networking to the emulated or virtualized machines, mostly invlove reading the packets` data and re-packaging them, which may cause our data to be lost.
+The reason is that most of the time these systems are doing some black magic in the backend to support networking to the emulated or virtualized machines, mostly invlove reading the packets' data and re-packaging them, which may cause our data to be lost.
 I assume that with the right configuration, you can run it on QEMU of VMWare, but don't be surprised if it doesn't work at first.

 ## Future features

-- Prevent access to files that are being read from the user.
+- Prevent from the user to access files that are being read by the module.
 - Support encryption of the data.
-- Add scripts for parsing the sent file from the receiving side.
+- Add the file path to the signature chunk.
 - Support different kernel versions.

 ## Reading material